finlaymcnally/CodexFarm/docs/IMPORTANT CONVENTIONS.md

 - Pipelines may set `codex_cd_mode` (`asset_root`, `input_dir`, `input_file_dir`) to choose Codex `--cd` without code changes.
 - Asset-root resolution precedence is `--root` flag, then `CODEX_FARM_ROOT`, then upward auto-discovery; the chosen root must contain `pipelines/`, `prompts/`, and `schemas/`.
 - Run metadata in `runs.config_json` stores absolute `farm_root` and optional explicit `workspace_root`; workers prefer those persisted paths so resumed runs keep the same pipeline pack and Codex `--cd` behavior.
+- `runs.status` is a derived summary, not independent truth: `db.run_status` infers it from task counts and writes back the inferred value.
 - `--workspace-root` is an explicit override; when absent, workers resolve Codex `--cd` from pipeline `codex_cd_mode`.
 - `process --json` is a machine contract: stdout must be JSON only.
 Progress lines go to stderr.
 - `process` worker slots are in-process threads (`ThreadPoolExecutor`) and each worker opens its own SQLite connection; lease logic in `db.py` is the concurrency guard.